O1ahmad/ansible-role-kafka/README.md

 `log4j_properties: <list-of-dicts>` **default**: `[]`

-- Elasticsearch makes use of the Apache [log4j 2](https://logging.apache.org/log4j/2.x/) logging system for organizing and managing each of its main and sub-component logging facilities.
+- Kafka makes use of the Apache [log4j 2](https://logging.apache.org/log4j/2.x/) logging system for organizing and managing each of its main and sub-component logging facilities.
 As such, individual settings can be applied on a global or per-component basis by defining configuration settings associated with various aspects of the logging process.
 By default, log4j 2 loads a `log4j2.properties` file which consists of line-delimited properties expressing a key-value pair representing a desired configuration.

 3 properties `${sys:es.logs.base_path}`, `${sys:es.logs.cluster_name}`, and `${sys:es.logs.node_name}` are exposed by Elasticsearch and can be referenced in the configuration file to determine the location of this log file and potentially others.
 The property **${sys:es.logs.base_path}** will resolve to the log directory, **${sys:es.logs.cluster_name}** will resolve to the cluster name *(used as the prefix of log filenames in the default configuration)*, and **${sys:es.logs.node_name}** will resolve to the node name *(if the node name is explicitly set)*.